jtenner/FMC-fabric/README.md

 2. Download latest FMC-fabric release from [here](https://github.com/Flourick/FMC-fabric/releases).

 3. Once you run fabric loader a mods folder will be created in your *.minecraft* directory.
-Move the `fmc-fabric-X.X.X.jar` there.
+Move the `fmc-fabric-X.X.X.jar` and `fabric-api-*.jar` there.

 ## Features